 At first, the leaks will be minor, but they will worsen over time, and you will eventually see leaks on the trunk floor or a stained convertible top.

 Have a friend help you during this process so that the top doesn't fall on you.

 Find out how many cylinders operate your convertible top.
-Inspect all of them carefully for any fluid seepage.
+Scrutinize all of them for any fluid seepage.

 Replace any damaged or leaking o-rings.

 You can get an o-ring assortment kit online and replace any damaged gaskets.

 Lift cylinder gaskets can't be replaced easily and either need to be replaced or be sent to a shop that does convertible top repairs

 If you have a minor leak, you may be able to get away with just adding hydraulic fluid.
 Make sure to use the recommended fluid and don't use brake or power steering fluid if not approved by the manufacturer.